New starting grid layout for Gen3 Supercars at AGP - Speedcafe

 Albert Park’s is one of the tighter pit lanes which the Supercars field uses, given it has its own section away from the F1 garages.

-Supercars practice starts on Thursday morning, with the first race of the weekend, that being Race 3 of the season, that afternoon, with a race each also on Friday, Saturday, and Sunday.
+Supercars practice starts on Thursday morning, with the first race of the weekend, that being Race 3 of the season, that afternoon, and a race each also on Friday, Saturday, and Sunday.

 Join the discussion below in the Speedcafe.com comments section